leahcolleen/CV/README.md

 **John Lewis Partnership** (2014 to 2021)
 _Shopfloor Assistant_

-- Handle large amounts of cash and responsible for safe deposits upon the closing of the store
+- Handled large amounts of cash and responsible for safe deposits upon the closing of the store
 - Administered customer complaints and queries efficiently
 - Responsible for the management of my time when preparing baked produce